 Want a close relationship with your child?
-Learn these principles of effective parenting that will help you discipline and enjoy parenthood.
+Check out these parenting principles that can help you discipline and enjoy parenthood.

 On this blog, I write about several topics, from how-to steps to insightful discussions.

-But within all these topics are effective parenting advice and tips, regardless of the topic discussed.
+But within all these topics are parenting principles and tips, regardless of the topic discussed.

-If you asked me about guidelines to my parenting philosophy, I would point you to these principles.
+If you asked me about my parenting philosophy, I would point you to these principles.

-You’ll hear me mention these principles throughout many articles, and for good reason.
-When we keep these principles in mind, they’ll steer us toward our parenting goals and show us how to parent effectively.
+You’ll hear me mention these parenting principles throughout many articles, and for good reason.
+When we keep them in mind, they’ll steer us toward our parenting goals and show us how to raise our kids.

-Take a look at my top 10 principles of effective parenting, no matter the issue you face:
+Take a look at my top 10 parenting principles, no matter the issue you face:

 1. Embrace your child’s temperament

-Have you ever thought to yourself, I wish he were more…?
-There will be many times when your child’s temperament and personality clash with your own.
+Have you ever thought to yourself about your child, I wish he were more…?
+There will be many times when his temperament and personality clash with your own.

-His strong-willed personality might clash with your own laid-back parenting style.
+His strong-willed personality might not mix with your own laid-back style.
 His budding independence can be difficult to accept if you’re the type that tends to hover.
-Or maybe you wish he’d be more assertive, just as you were when you were his age.
+Or maybe you wish he’d be more assertive just as you were when you were his age.